EMINENT DOMAIN COULD COST EH TAXPAYERS MILLIONS

 AND IS TOTALLY UNNECESSARY WHEN FREE SOLUTIONS EXIST

-120 families who live near “Truck Beach” pleaded with the Town and Trustees for years to prohibit summer daytime beach driving or to move the SUVs to a safer environment, away from young local children who are trying to get to the shoreline, but were repeatedly rebuffed.
+120 families who live near the former “Truck Beach” pleaded with the Town and Trustees for years to prohibit summer daytime beach driving or to move the SUVs to a safer environment, away from young local children who are trying to get to the shoreline, but were repeatedly rebuffed.
 So they turned to the courts as a last resort.

-Cheaper and even free solutions exist.
+Free solutions exist.
 Visit our "Solutions" page to learn more.

 Here is where the lawsuit and eminent domain (aka condemnation) stand:

 - In February 2021 the homeowners were confirmed as the rightful owners of the beach.
 The Town of East Hampton is no longer allowed to issue permits to drive on the beach, thus SUV driving is finally banned from Napeague Lane to Shipwreck Drive.

 - In public comments the Town is threatening to resurrect its condemnation action, which it had commenced in 2016.

 - Much of the East Hampton coastline is privately owned.
 The former Truck Beach property is not unique in terms of being private land.
 So why the town wants to condemn this private stretch where it will have to compensate 130 homeowners for loss of property value vs redirecting the SUVs for free to uninhabited beaches the Town already owns makes no sense.

 - Those who have property taken by eminent domain are entitled to compensation for the value of the property's "highest and best use".
 Buildable land is not the highest and best use.
 In this case the highest and best use is as a private beach in one of the most expensive zip codes in the country.
 It is worth tens of millions of dollars to the 130 affected homeowners, which taxpayers will have to pay.